cjyuan/cyf-notes/ITP-Onboarding-PR.md

+A PR branch should include only the changes relevant to the specific task or feature it addresses.
+In this case, the branch created for the Form-Control exercise includes modifications to files in the "Wireframe" folder, which are considered unrelated to the current work.

+Could you please revert the changes made to the unrelated file(s) so that the PR remains focused?

+Note: If you need help with this, feel free to bring it up during a Saturday workshop—volunteers will be available to assist you.

 Slack message:
 The "PR Essentials" file on the [Canvas](https://codeyourfutur-yov6609.slack.com/archives/C07QX99JK7B) in the #cyf-code-review channel has some helpful tips for preparing your pull requests.